-Social interactions are fundamental in maintaining a healthy life.
+Social interactions are fundamental to maintaining a healthy life.
 Likewise, reputation, cooperation, and an individual’s social ties play a crucial role in social interactions.
 Our lab aims to examine the interdependence and neural basis of these psychological processes.

 The ultimate goal of the lab is to understand the behavioral and neuronal mechanisms governing the formation and maintenance of friendships, through a multipronged approach.